groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/delete-operations/delete-qr-code-signature/_index.md

     List<QrCodeSignature> signatures = signature.Search<QrCodeSignature>(options);
 ```

+This code does two important things:
+1. **Initializes the Signature object** with our document (using the `using` statement ensures proper resource cleanup)
+2. **Searches for all QR code signatures** in the document using default search options

-This code initializes the Signature object with our document and then searches for any QR code signatures present in it.
-The search returns a list of all QR code signatures found.
+The search operation returns a list of all QR code signatures found.
+In a moment, we'll see how to work with this list.

-## Step 3: Are There Any QR Codes to Delete?
+## Step 3: Checking What We Found (Always Validate First)

-Before attempting to delete anything, we should check if there are actually QR codes present:
+Before attempting to delete anything, let's check if there are actually QR codes present:

 ```csharp
     if (signatures.Count > 0)